KaikeWesleyReis/bnlearn-multivar-prediction-metrics/README.md

-# Support Functions for Multi-Variable Prediction and Evaluation using bnlearn
+# Support Functions for Multi-Variable Prediction and Evaluation using *bnlearn package*
 **Overview**: This set of function was created for Discrete Bayesian Networks using *bnlearn package* to apply multi-variable prediction and Metrics to evaluate your model.

 ## How to Use this content